Blog

 "It is our responsibility to be the local neighborhood support champions," Campbell continued.
 "The First Responders are tending to the sick, the fires, the emergencies.
 Our job is to step up and pour into the communities we serve through the toughest of circumstances.
 As real estate agents, we are the trusted resource for so many, being the resource connectors for our neighbors, our communities, our cities.”

 Keller Williams of Clarksville, TN collected 1,117 lbs. of food and household items, Keller Williams of Fayetteville, AR collected 911 lbs., Keller Williams Daphne/Fairhope, AL collected 300 lbs., Keller Williams of Omaha, NE, and Keller Williams of Tacoma, WA each collected 200 lbs.
-Our partners from Bekins Northwest volunteered to pick up the donations from the Tacoma office, but Keller Williams representatives from each of the other 4 locations personally delivered their donations to the local food banks.
+Our partners from Move Northwest volunteered to pick up the donations from the Tacoma office, but Keller Williams representatives from each of the other 4 locations personally delivered their donations to the local food banks.

 Five Doors growth partners, members, and employees at these locations truly appreciated being a part of such a wonderful event.